The Generalized Rank Invariant: M\"obius invertibility, Discriminating Power, and Connection to Other Invariants: Introduction

 \begin{enumerate}[resume,label=(\roman*),leftmargin=*] \item We show that the ZIB over simple paths and the GRI over $\fint(\Z^2)$ do not determine each other.
 As a corollary to this result and \cite[Theorem 24]{dey2022computing}, it follows that the ZIB over \emph{all} paths is a \emph{strictly} finer invariant than both the ZIB over \emph{simple} paths and the GRI over $\fint(\Z^2)$: see \textbf{Examples \ref{ex:Int does not recover simple ZZ}, \ref{ex:intvszz}} and \textbf{Figure \ref{fig:intro}}. \item Using M\"obius inversion, we show the ZIB over simple paths and the GRI over $\fint(\Z^2)$ estimate each other: see \textbf{Remark \ref{rem:approximating Int rank invariant via simple zz}} and \textbf{Proposition \ref{prop:approximating zz}}. \item We show that the ZIB (or equivalently GRI) over zigzag paths of the form $\bullet \rightarrow \bullet \leftarrow \bullet$ and $\bullet \leftarrow \bullet \rightarrow \bullet$ is a strictly stronger invariant than the bigraded Betti numbers: see \textbf{Proposition \ref{prop:bigraded Bettis do not determine GRI over length-3 zigzags}}. \end{enumerate}

-\item A few subsidiary contributions follow: We establish a stability theorem for GRIs and their restrictions -- a property that was not addressed in \cite{kim2021generalized}: see \textbf{Theorem \ref{thm:gristability}.}\footnote{A similar theorem is provided in the arXiv version of \cite{kim2021generalized}, but not in the published version. } A suitable reinterpretation of this theorem implies stability of ZIBs: see \textbf{Theorem \ref{thm:ZIB stability}}.
-Also, we analyze the trade-off between computational complexity of this erosion distance between restricted GRIs and the discriminating power of restricted GRIs as the domain of the restriction grows; \textbf{Remark \ref{rem:tension remark}}.
+\item A few subsidiary contributions follow: We establish a stability theorem for GRIs and their restrictions -- a property that was not addressed in \cite{kim2021generalized}: see \textbf{Theorem \ref{thm:gristability}.} A suitable reinterpretation of this theorem implies stability of ZIBs: see \textbf{Theorem \ref{thm:ZIB stability}}.
+Also, we analyze the trade-off between computational complexity of the erosion distance (Definition \ref{def:erosion distance Z2}) between restricted GRIs and the discriminating power of restricted GRIs as the domain of the restriction grows; \textbf{Remark \ref{rem:tension remark}}.

 \end{enumerate}

 \begin{landscape}

 \end{landscape}